Unsupervised Deep Epipolar Flow for Stationary or Dynamic Scenes

 In this paper, we have proposed effective methods to enforce global epipolar geometry constraints for unsupervised optical flow learning.
 For a stationary scene, we applied the low-rank constraint to regularize a globally rigid structure.
 For general dynamic scenes (multi-body or deformable), we proposed to use the union-of-subspaces constraint.
 Experiments on various benchmarking datasets have proved the efficacy and superiority of our methods compared with state-of-the-art (unsupervised) deep flow methods.
 In the future, we plan to study the multi-frame extension, \ie, enforcing geometric constraints across multiple frames.

-\textbf{Acknowledgement} This research was supported in part by Australia Centre for Robotic Vision, Data61 CSIRO, the Natural Science Foundation of China grants (61871325, 61420106007) the Australian Research Council (ARC) grants (LE190100080, CE140100016, DP190102261).
-The authors are grateful to the GPUs donated by NVIDIA.
+\textbf{Acknowledgement} Yiran Zhong's research was supported in part by Australia Centre for Robotic Vision and Data61 CSIRO.
+Yuchao Dai's research was supported in part by the Natural Science Foundation of China grants (61871325, 61420106007).
+Hongdong Li's research was supported in part by the Australian Research Council (ARC) grants (LE190100080, CE140100016, DP190102261).

 { }